Interactive Brokers Canada Review 2024

-Interactive Brokers is for professional traders.CHECK OUT OUR MOST RECOMMENDED CANADIAN BROKERS
+Interactive Brokers Canada (IBKR) is built for international professional traders – not Canadian everyday investors.CHECK OUT OUR MOST RECOMMENDED CANADIAN BROKERS

 What is Interactive Brokers?

-Interactive Brokers Canada is part of the parent company Interactive Brokers Group, Inc., which has been around for over 40 years and boasts a consolidated capital of over $10 billion.
+Interactive Brokers Canada is part of the parent company Interactive Brokers Group, Inc., which has been around for over 40 years and boasts equity capital of $12.7 billion.
 Its mission has always been to develop technology to help traders maximize their potential.
 Interestingly, way back in 1983 they were one of the pioneers of using technology to give their traders an upper hand.

 They introduced the first handheld computers used for trading.
 Since then, they have remained committed to integrating technology to provide mobile and desktop trading platforms for their clients, among other technology-driven services.

 Comparing Interactive Brokers to Our #1 Discount Broker: Qtrade